Amarachi Okafor (Orie)

 I am an innovative institutionally-oriented artist who makes quirky singular artworks investigating human actions in society.
 Learn more- www.amarachiokafor.art

-MessagePractising consistently since 2002, and inspired by people (living, human actions) and the everyday, Amarachi Okafor’s Sculptures, Paintings, and Art Events speak about a troubled, happy, and responsible society, as she explores and transforms used commonplace material alongside traditional ones.
+MessageFrom Nigeria, Amarachi Okafor is a multi-medium artist practising consistently since the early 2000s.
+Her Sculptures, Paintings, Installations and Art Events speak about a troubled, happy, and responsible society, as she explores and transforms used commonplace material.

-Amarachi’s artistic training rewarded her with the following degrees in art: BA (Painting), 2002; MFA (Sculpture), 2006 (both from the University of Nigeria Nsukka); and MA in Curatorial Practice, 2012 from Falmouth College of Art, Cornwall, UK.
-She has exhibited work and practiced; had and shared studio spaces worldwide – Africa, Europe, Asia, the Americas, the Caribbean Islands, and the Middle East.
+Amarachi’s artistic training rewarded her with a BA (Painting) in 2002, an MFA (Sculpture) in 2006 (both from the University of Nigeria, Nsukka), and an MA in Curatorial Practice in 2012 from Falmouth University, Cornwall, UK.
+She has exhibited work and practised, had and shared studio spaces worldwide in Africa, Europe, Asia, the Americas, the Caribbean Islands, and the Middle East.

-In 2014, she was awarded the National Art Competition (Nigeria) jury prize.
-She has exhibited at Babel Art Space, Norway, Oriel Mostyn Gallery, Wales, Manchester Art Gallery, UK, Jogjarkarta Biennial, Indonesia.
+In 2014, she was awarded the jury prize at the National Art Competition (Nigeria).
+She has exhibited at Babel Art Space, Norway, Oriel Mostyn Gallery, Wales, Manchester Art Gallery, UK, and the Jogjakarta Biennial, Indonesia.
 She produces socially engaged participatory public art projects with audiences in galleries and alternative art spaces, a unique endeavour she refers to as relational public art.
-Her work is based much on learning, participation [audience engagement]; experimentation, and transformation.

-At home in Nigeria, she works from the research and production space that she initiated in Abuja; hence, her unique art practice is international and very much rooted in the local.
+At home in Nigeria, she works from the research and production space she initiated in Abuja.
+Her unique art practice is international and also well-rooted locally.

 Statement